Bickerdike Square Park is 0.71 acres and is located in the West Town Community Area. It is an active community park.

 Jensen's plan for Bickerdike Square called for a circular fountain as the centerpiece, flanked by two rectangular lily pools.
 Jensen placed shrubs and trees around the edges, and enclosed Bickerdike Square with an ornamental fence and flower vases.
 Work was completed within the next few years.

-Bickerdike Square remained a city park until 1959, when it was transferred to the Chicago Park District along with more than 250 other properties.
+Bickerdike Square remained a City park until 1957, when it was transferred to the Chicago Park District pursuant to the Chicago Park and City Exchange of Functions Act.
 In the following decades, the park's lily pools were removed and the fountain was converted to a planter.
 Today, the site is one of 46 Chicago Park District properties used exclusively for passive recreation.